Durjoy-BS23/Toast-UI-Image-Editor/README.md

 ### 1. 📌 Project Overview

 This project is a **web-based image editor** built using the Toast UI Image Editor.
 It provides a rich, customizable interface for in-browser image editing.
 Features include cropping, rotating, drawing, adding shapes, icons, text, masks, and filters.
 It uses **HTML, CSS, JavaScript**, and is structured for easy local development via `live-server`.
-The project includes a **custom-styled theme** and loads a default image on startup.
-Ideal for personal or educational usage.
+The project includes a **custom-styled theme** and loads a default image on startup. **A sidebar gallery allows users to select images from a local folder or choose from a set of default images.** Ideal for personal or educational usage.

 ### 🔗 Project Repository